-Documentation for outbound phase Earth Safety Analysis Plan Return Implementation Plan Earth Pre-Return Report Earth Pre-Entry Report Sample Pre-Release Report End-of-Mission Report
+Documentation for outbound phase Earth Safety Analysis Plan Return Planetary Protection Implementation Plan Pre-Return Planetary Protection Report Earth Pre-Entry Report Sample Pre-Release Report End-of-Mission Report

-2.5.2 Planetary protection documents shall be submitted for review and approval, according to the schedule in Table 4, to be coordinated with KDP requirements given in NPR 7120.5.
-It is expected that the established dates be designated "control items" and reported in the normal monthly Project Management Reports.

-2.5.2.1 The exact dates consistent with the schedule shall be determined in a manner agreeable to both PPO and Project Management and documented in the Planetary Protection Plan.
+2.5.2 Planetary protection documents shall be submitted for review and SMD AA approval according to the schedule in Table 4, to be coordinated with KDP requirements given in NPR 7120.5.
+It is intended that the established dates be designated "control items" to be reported in the monthly Project Management Reports.
+The exact dates consistent with the schedule will be determined in a manner agreeable to both PPO and Project Management and will be documented in the Planetary Protection Plan.